tanggengyan/tanggengyan.github.io/README.md

 Hi 👋 My name is **Gengyan (Kyan) Tang [Chinese name:唐耕砚]**.
 I am a PhD student in the Werklund School of Education at the University of Calgary.
 Here is [my latest CV](CV-Gengyan.pdf).

-My name is Gengyan Tang, and I was born in a small city in southwestern China—Fushun, Zigong.
+I was born in a small city in southwestern China—Fushun, Zigong.
 I spent the first 18 years of my life there, receiving all my K-12 education in the same place.
 Growing up, my exposure to English was very basic, with virtually no training in speaking or listening.
 After high school, I moved to Chengdu, the capital of Sichuan Province, where I lived for eight years before relocating to Chongqing, a city 300 kilometers away, for another three years.

 Chongqing quickly became my favorite city.
 I was captivated by its stunning, dreamlike cityspace and, of course, its unbeatable hotpot cuisine.